 Who will direct Be WISE Camp?

 The teaching staff is comprised of certified teachers.
-Many have taught in the camp for over 5 years and three staff teachers began their experience with Be WISE as campers.
+Many have taught in the camp for over 5 years and two staff teachers began their experience with Be WISE as campers.
 They come from all over Ohio, with backgrounds in teaching elementary to high school.

 OBJECTIVES FOR ALL CAMPERS: